What is death in service insurance?

 Death in service insurance works in the same way as an individual life policy in that if the insured person dies it pays out a pre-determined lump sum.

-With a death in service insurance policy, the pre-determined lump sum is then paid to a trust.
-The trustees will then administer and make payments to, the beneficiary (normally a spouse, partner or family member).
-This will take into account the deceased’s wishes previously expressed via their nomination form.
+With a death in service insurance policy, the lump sum is then paid to a trust.
+The trustees will then administer and make payments to, the beneficiary (normally a spouse, partner, or family member).
+They will consider the deceased’s wishes previously expressed via their nomination form.

 For more information on trusts, see our ‘What is a master trust?’ guide.